eduardorod1229/hello-world/README.md

 # hello-world
-This repository is to demo Github
+This repository is to demo Github to the PhD students and faculty

-This repository will be used by all grad Epi students.
+This repository will be used by ALL grad Epi students.

 Lets make some more edits

+This is branch 2.1